tbrambor/broadway-lottery/README.md

    make configure-shows
    ```

-   This will ask you which lottery to configure (Telecharge, Broadway Direct, or both) and guide you through each show:
+   This will ask you which lottery to configure (Telecharge, Broadway Direct, Lucky Seat, or all) and guide you through each show:

    - **Telecharge**: Set number of tickets (0 = skip, 1 or 2 = enter)
    - **Broadway Direct**: Answer y/yes to enter, n/no to skip
+   - **Lucky Seat**: Set enabled status and number of tickets

    **Option B: Auto-discover shows from bwayrush.com:**